-Modern customer journey management is not only a way to create better value for business in terms of return on investment and growth.
-In Milton Keynes in southern England, it has improved support for people in economic and social difficulties, helped to give assurance to the most vulnerable customers and made better use of tax payers’ money.
+Modern customer journey management is not only a way to create better value for the business in terms of return on investment and growth.
+In Milton Keynes in southern England, it has improved support for people in economic and social difficulties, helped to give assurance to the most vulnerable customers, and made better use of tax payers’ money.

 A few weeks ago, I met Terry Wright in Milton Keynes in southern England.
 He works for the council and the residents he and his colleagues meet are often people in need of essential services like housing and welfare.
 Sometimes the same residents have suffered anti-social behavior and hate crime.
 It is very important to these victims that their anonymity is maintained in public.
-This is challenge in a public space like a council reception where customers are routinely asked to give detailed personal information about themselves to reception staff where other customers might overhear.
+This is a challenge in a public space like a council reception where customers are routinely asked to give detailed personal information about themselves to reception staff where other customers might overhear.

 That was the case until recently and before the introduction of modern solutions for customer journey management at the council.
 As the public access project manager Terry Wright has overseen the implementation of Qmatic’s updated system for customer processing and meeting handling for three years.
-The result has so far been several improvements for both customers and staff:
+The result has so far been several improvements for both customers and staff.

 Before modern queuing systems, all the visitors at the council office would have had to wait for their turn, state their business at the service desk and then, get help when the relevant council coworker was free.

 The clients seem to agree with the ambition for smoother handling of pre-booked meetings in non-emergency cases.
-In a survey in May where some 30 customers were interviewed more than 80 percent indicated they would use appointment based bookings.
+In a survey in May, where some 30 customers were interviewed, more than 80 percent indicated they would use appointment-based bookings.

 Handling remaining drop-in clients has become easier too: They check in at a kiosk and the system then looks up the details in an address database and presents this back to the client.
 The client can then choose their correct details easily.
 This means improved security and better service.